 I tend to ruminate, shocker!!
 I do not know anyone nearby with MBC.
 My relationships with other women are long distance and virtual really, although it was great to meet people face to face in Washington.
 But….It’s lonely here.
 In my solitariness it is hard to come to grips with my illness and the fatality of it when everyone around me tells me otherwise–“you look so great, you are so strong, you are traveling so much” etc. The record in my head is on repeat saying “nope, not true”.
 It’s easy, especially for my kids, to forget how sick I was and how close to dying I was.
 Who wouldn’t want to forget about that and see their mother whole again?
 But I know from my recent check up at Cancer World that its only a matter of time.
 They expect/assume I will become sick again and start the cycle over.
 No one out runs MBC, so as much as I start to distance myself as being different from the others, I know I will become exactly like them again.
 Scan, treat, repeat.

 Some really big leaders in the MBC world have died recently.
-I look on Face book and I want to bury my head in the sand to block it all out.
 Some days I want to shout for help from the rooftops and other days I want to run away and live my life in complete denial.
 After all, I am one of the lucky ones who benefitted from an experimental trial medication when hardly anyone with MBC does.
 Yet, I can’t turn my back to it, I just can’t.
 If the leaders of the group who fight and speak out for us all die one by one, others need to step forward until they too die.
 Everything in Cancer World moves at a glacial place because of this…..the reason we are making more media headway this October is patient driven.
 More and more women are willing to speak out and tell their awful stories and fight for a place at the pink table.
 I am not going out without swinging.

 5. Enough gloom and doom.
 Big news–Head Coconut became engaged in the Cayman Islands!
 Yup, Evan put a ring on it.
 She is over the moon with happiness and joy which is awesome to see and experience.
 Of course Little Coconut has resurfaced out of the wood work to start planning the big event and we in turn, are now calling her Bridgezilla.
 She is so bossy!
 So surprising!
 Now that I am retired it is exciting to have a family project to work on–so many details!!!